DLR-SC/GitLab-Corpus/README.md

 **NOTE** In order to use this tool you first need to write a `config-file` in which you provide information about the GitLab instance you want to run this tool on.
 For further information read the corresponding [python-gitlab docs](https://python-gitlab.readthedocs.io/en/stable/cli.html#content).
-The tool can be run using the command *tbd*.
+The tool can be run using the command `corpus`.

 Running the command without any additional parameters or using the `-h` or `--help` parameter, will print the help page.